A Brief History as remembered by Dennis Felty, Keystone's Founding President

 Integration of Keystone Residence and Keystone Family Support Associates

 On July 1, 2011, Keystone Residence and Keystone Family Support Associates integrated to form one agency called Keystone Human Services Central PA.
-Both agencies have been providing services for individuals with intellectual disabilities and autism, Keystone Residence since 1972 and Keystone Family Support Associates since 1987.
+Both agencies provided services for individuals with intellectual disabilities and autism, Keystone Residence since 1972 and Keystone Family Support Associates since 1987.
 These services are now provided through Keystone's Intellectual Disability Services.

 Keystone Joins the Clinton Global Initiative